toby3adams/5-Dragons/README.md

 Title: 5-Dragons

 Description: You are a knight on a mighty crusade: To defeat all dragons.
-You have uncovered a dongeon with several dragons to destroy.
+You have uncovered a dungeon with several dragons to destroy.
 Defeat the lesser dragons to unlock greater power.
 Survive in this dungeon of death for a chance to strike at the strongest known dragon: The shadow dragon!
 Good luck knight.
 You'll need it.

-Project Structure: 5-Dragonns (Main folder containinng the game files)
+Project Structure: 5-Dragons (Main folder containinng the game files)

     --+Game (folder containing the game assets and classes) --+Assets (contains images and music for the game)